kwame-mintah/terraform-azurerm-kubernetes-cluster/README.md

-# Terraform Azurem Template
+# Terraform Azure Kubernetes Cluster

-The main purpose of this repository is to create a template for [Terraform](https://www.terraform.io/).
-This project will focus on the [Azurem](https://registry.terraform.io/providers/hashicorp/azurerm/3.58.0) provider.
+The main purpose of this repository is to create the resources needed to deploy a Kubernetes Cluster to Azure Kubernetes service.
+The deployed cluster will pull docker images from an Azure Container Registry.

 ## Development